K. Chad Sockwell

 Tallahassee, FL 32306-4120

-I am a graduate research assistant, Ph.D. candidate in the Department of Scientific Computing at Florida State University (FSU), and a SCGSR awardee / guest scientist at Los Alamos National Labortory.
-My advisers are Dr. Max Gunzburger (primary) and Dr. Janet Peterson (secondary).
+I am a Ph.D. graduate, as of 2019, from the Department of Scientific Computing at Florida State University (FSU), and was a SCGSR awardee / intern at Los Alamos National Labortory.
+My advisers were Dr. Max Gunzburger (Master's and Ph.D.) and Dr. Janet Peterson (Master's).

 I have a double Bachelor's degree in Computational Science and Physics at FSU as of December 2015.
 I also have a Master's in Computational Science at Florida State University under the advisement of Dr. Max Gunzburger and Dr. Janet Peterson.

 Some of my current research interests are Climate Modeling, Ocean Modeling and Simulations, Fluid Mechnics, Reduced Order Modeling, Superconductivity, High Performance Computing, Hamiltonian Structure Preserving Schemes, Dynamical Systems, Finite Element Method, Finite Volume Method, Finite Difference Method, Mimetic Methods, Higher Resolution Schemes, Non-Linear P.D.E’s, Linear Solvers, Krylov Solvers, Preconditioners, Multi-grid methods, Exponential Integrators, Variational Integrators, and Parallel in Time Integrators.

 Some of my more general interests are Physical Modeling, Fluid Dynamics, Classical Mechanics, Statistical Mechanics, Quantum Field Theory, General Relativity, Mathematical Physics, and Scientific Computing.